neurodesk/neurodeskedu/_sources/contribute/examples.md

 We welcome example notebooks that demonstrate how to use tools within Neurodesk.
 These notebooks serve as valuable learning resources and promote reproducible workflows across the neuroimaging community.

-Example notebooks are hosted in the [`neurodesk/example-notebooks`](https://github.com/Neurodesk/example-notebooks) repository and are intended to be lightweight, self-contained, and easy to follow.
+Example notebooks are hosted in the [`neurodesk/neurodeskedu`](https://github.com/neurodesk/neurodeskedu) repository and are intended to be lightweight, self-contained, and easy to follow.

 ---
+# Contribute Example Notebooks

 ## Getting Started